babangain/movie-recommender/README.md

 For traing open terminal in directory.
 And type
 `pip install -r requirements.txt`
 Open Training.ipynb file and make changes as necessary

-# Other files
-Other files are for Django deployment on heroku.